 I didn’t do the entire route but approximately a third of the 2,500km stretch in five days.
-After driving across from Dublin, my Wild Atlantic Way road trip kicked off in the village of Lisdoonvarna, southwest of Galway.
+After driving across from Dublin (read about things to see in Dublin), my Wild Atlantic Way road trip kicked off in the village of Lisdoonvarna, southwest of Galway.
 Situated in the stunning Burren region, Lisdoonvarna is famous for its natural hot springs and its annual Matchmaking Festival in September.
 The festival is reputedly Europe’s largest singles festival and boasts a week of music, dancing and craic (good ol’ Irish fun!).
 I stayed the night at Sheedy’s Country House Hotel, where I was treated to a marvellous dinner featuring some of the most tender lamb racks I’ve ever had!
 Just a short drive from Lisdoonvarna are one of Ireland’s prime tourist attractions: the Cliffs of Moher.
 The cliffs are an astounding sight and a must-see on the Wild Atlantic Way.
 Read about my windy experience at the Cliffs of Moher.

 From the Cliffs of Moher to Loop Head and across to County Kerry

 From the Cliffs, I headed southward along the scenic N67 road to Kilkee, the gateway to the Loop Head peninsula.
 Kilkee is a small seaside town with quaint Victorian houses and a broad crescent-shaped beach.
 I dropped by the lovely Stella Maris Hotel for lunch before continuing to Loop Head.
 Heeding the advice of the staff at Stella Maris, I stopped at the rock pools and went for a beautiful walk along the cliffs just south of Kilkee before proceeding to Loop Head.
 The thunderous waves and the rocky coast were truly a sight to behold!